pdf-raku/PDF-API6/README.md

 The `destination()` method (above), also accepts an optional `:$name` argument.

-This causes the PDF to keep a table that maps names to destinations.
+This causes the PDF to map names to destinations.
 So for example:

     ```
     $pdf.destination: :page(99), :name<appendix-i-graphics>;